-The Employment Law Training Series consists of monthly trainings on designated employment laws relevant to managers at BYU-Idaho.
-It is designed to target all employees who have any degree of supervision over others.
-PowerPoint presentations of employment law trainings are available via these links.
-Where possible, however, Human Resources strongly advises that employees attend an upcoming live training of these topics over merely reviewing the PowerPoints.
+The training is designed to target all employees who have any degree of supervision over others.
+PowerPoint presentations of employment law trainings are available below.
+Where possible, however, Human Resources strongly advises that employees attend an upcoming live training on these topics over merely reviewing the PowerPoints.

 This particular law is one of the most impactful pieces of legislation in regard to equal treatment of all people in the workplace.
 It protects against multiple types of discrimination.
-Supervisors in particular will find the content relevant to their roles.
-If you supervise student employees or have interest in future leadership opportunities, then you are encouraged to attend this training.
+Supervisors, in particular, will find the content relevant to their roles.
+If you supervise student employees or have an interest in future leadership opportunities, then you are encouraged to attend this training.

 The FLSA is a landmark law in the nation's social and economic development.
 Initially established in 1938 to recover from effects of the Great Depression and decades of repressive employment practices, this law has undergone multiple and significant updates over the years to keep up with the changing workplace conditions.
 But has it kept up?
 Many argue that there are multiple aspects of this law that seem too rigid for today's workplace.
 We'll discuss these topics.